 - Because of it's dedication to the health and welfare of the animals, Disney's Animal Kingdom closes fairly early.
 If you plan on park hopping, start your day off here to make the most of your touring hours.

 - Many attractions are outside, don't become overheated.
 Be sure to stay hydrated by carrying a water bottle along and refilling it with water frequently.
+Don't be afraid to visit shops and restaurants in order to take advantage of the air conditioning.

 - Narrow winding paths and bumpy pavement can sometimes make it more difficult to navigate this park in a wheelchair.
 If you're touring with someone who needs mobility assistance it can be a good idea to rent an ECV here.